EnPro Industries (NYSE:NPO) Issues FY 2021 Earnings Guidance

 EnPro Industries (NYSE:NPO) updated its FY 2021 earnings guidance on Friday.
 The company provided EPS guidance of $5.350-$5.550 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.410.
 The company issued revenue guidance of $1.09 billion-$1.12 billion, compared to the consensus revenue estimate of $1.11 billion.

-A number of brokerages have commented on NPO.
-KeyCorp increased their price target on shares of EnPro Industries from $115.00 to $132.00 and gave the company an overweight rating in a research note on Monday, November 8th.
-Zacks Investment Research cut shares of EnPro Industries from a strong-buy rating to a hold rating in a research note on Wednesday, October 6th.
-Finally, TheStreet raised shares of EnPro Industries from a c+ rating to a b rating in a research report on Friday, November 5th.
-One analyst has rated the stock with a hold rating and three have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Buy and an average price target of $112.33.
+A number of analysts recently commented on the company.
+TheStreet upgraded EnPro Industries from a c+ rating to a b rating in a research report on Friday, November 5th.
+Zacks Investment Research cut EnPro Industries from a strong-buy rating to a hold rating in a report on Wednesday, October 6th.
+Finally, KeyCorp lifted their price target on EnPro Industries from $115.00 to $132.00 and gave the company an overweight rating in a report on Monday, November 8th.
+One research analyst has rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, EnPro Industries presently has an average rating of Buy and an average target price of $112.33.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 15th.
-Investors of record on Wednesday, December 1st will be paid a $0.27 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, December 15th.
+Stockholders of record on Wednesday, December 1st will be issued a dividend of $0.27 per share.
+This represents a $1.08 dividend on an annualized basis and a dividend yield of 1.00%.
 The ex-dividend date is Tuesday, November 30th.
-This represents a $1.08 annualized dividend and a dividend yield of 1.01%.
-EnPro Industries’s dividend payout ratio is 33.54%.
+EnPro Industries’s payout ratio is currently 33.54%.

-Several institutional investors have recently modified their holdings of the stock.
-UBS Group AG boosted its position in EnPro Industries by 45.4% during the third quarter.
-UBS Group AG now owns 8,099 shares of the industrial products company’s stock valued at $705,000 after acquiring an additional 2,528 shares during the last quarter.
-LPL Financial LLC boosted its position in EnPro Industries by 5.9% during the third quarter.
-LPL Financial LLC now owns 6,548 shares of the industrial products company’s stock valued at $570,000 after acquiring an additional 362 shares during the last quarter.
-Finally, Morgan Stanley boosted its position in EnPro Industries by 38.3% during the second quarter.
-Morgan Stanley now owns 77,879 shares of the industrial products company’s stock valued at $7,566,000 after acquiring an additional 21,584 shares during the last quarter.
-93.93% of the stock is currently owned by institutional investors.
+Several large investors have recently modified their holdings of the company.
+UBS Group AG grew its holdings in shares of EnPro Industries by 45.4% during the 3rd quarter.
+UBS Group AG now owns 8,099 shares of the industrial products company’s stock worth $705,000 after purchasing an additional 2,528 shares during the period.
+LPL Financial LLC grew its holdings in shares of EnPro Industries by 5.9% during the 3rd quarter.
+LPL Financial LLC now owns 6,548 shares of the industrial products company’s stock worth $570,000 after purchasing an additional 362 shares during the period.
+Finally, Morgan Stanley grew its holdings in shares of EnPro Industries by 38.3% during the 2nd quarter.
+Morgan Stanley now owns 77,879 shares of the industrial products company’s stock worth $7,566,000 after purchasing an additional 21,584 shares during the period.
+Institutional investors and hedge funds own 93.93% of the company’s stock.

 About EnPro Industries